sftcd/happykey/README.md

 ## Recent Changes

+- 20221015: various code re-arrangements to make it easier to build against an system-installed OpenSSL library; added yet another re-spin of external OpenSSL API (but why not, we've had so many already:-)

 - 20221012: added API (needed for ECH) to recmmmend the length of IKM to use with a given suite